javaee/jms-spec/pages/Home.md

 ###  Mailing lists open to everyone

-First Header | Second Header
+Email address | Purpose | Access
 ------------ | -------------
-Content from cell 1 | Content from cell 2
+Content from cell 1 | Content from cell 2 | zz
-Content in the first column | Content in the second column
+Content in the first column | Content in the second column | zz

 Email address | Purpose | Access
 ------------- | ------- | ------